gliderlabs/docker-consul/README.md

 ## Opinionated Configuration

-#### Convenience runner command
+#### Runner command

 Since the `docker run` command to start in production is so long, a command is available to generate this for you.
-Running with `cmd:run <advertise-ip>[::<join-ip>] [docker run args...]` will output an opinionated, but customizable `docker run` command you can run in a subshell.
+Running with `cmd:run <advertise-ip>[::<join-ip>] [docker-run-args...]` will output an opinionated, but customizable `docker run` command you can run in a subshell.
 For example:

 	$ docker run --rm progrium/consul cmd:run 10.0.1.1 -d